 The question had been asked before, but since authority could brook no serious challenge to assent without fracturing, no alternative had arisen to ease the Reformation terrors.
 We see more formal explorations of the issue in two famous examples that do rationally interrogate divine authority.
 In the first, Plato’s dialogue The Euthyphro, he raises but does not resolve a doubt about divine goodness.
 The Athenian authorities settled that doubt with a death sentence for corrupting Athenian youth and disrespecting the gods.
 The second example from the Book of Job issues an even more direct condemnation, not for challenging God’s goodness but for the sin of claiming moral agency in itself.
 This turns out to be a motif in Biblical narratives that begins with Genesis.

 We see quite a different response in the Book of Job as Job’s chorus seeks to subject his unearned misery to logical scrutiny, earning a thunderous response from Jehovah that leaves no doubt that the author would answer Plato’s question quite definitively by setting Himself up as the arbiter of what qualifies as “good.”
 Yet this response isn’t quite satisfactory precisely because it causes us to question our own logical sense of the goodness of a deity who allows his devotees to be tortured for no better reason than to win a wager.
-So the story now faces a kind of impasse involving the conflict of two warrants: how to satisfy the logical expectations of a reader of the Bible who believes God commands what is good while still upholding His omnipotence?
+So the story now faces a kind of impasse involving the conflict of two warrants: how to satisfy the logical expectations of a reader of the Bible who trusts that God commands what is good while still upholding His omnipotence?
 This is accomplished by the very neat trick of having the subtext of the story undermine the text.
-Yes, says the story line, God’s will is the measure of all goodness and not subject to the vagaries of human reasoning.
-The narrative emphasizes the inadequacies of merely human judgment in favor of divine command.
+Yes, says the storyline, God’s will is the measure of all goodness and not subject to the vagaries of human reasoning and so deserves our trust.
+The narrative emphasizes the inadequacies of merely human judgment in favor of divine authority.
 The language is stentorian, august, and clarion-clear.
-Just as we see Aquinas stifle the operation of his own reasoning in obeisance to authority, so too do we see the believer accepting the lessons of Job.
+Just as we see Aquinas stifle the operation of his own reasoning in obeisance to authority, so too do we see the reader accepting the lessons of Job.
 Yet just in case that trust might be shaken by the horrors God allowed to be visited upon his most faithful servant and thereby cause the reader to question divine justice, a corresponding logical argument is made available to doubt (see “Divine Justice”).
 Yes, God was cruel.
 But, says the subtext, look how God rewarded Job for his fidelity: he is given a new wife, more land, sheep, children, and friends than before.
 See, reader, God is good in the way your reason tells you, despite the explicit rejection of that very reason in the divine peroration.
-In the story of Job, text and subtext twist and turn so that authority may be buttressed and trust sustained by the text, and reason soothed and Platonic objections dismissed by subtext to discourage the reader from even considering revoking her trust.
-This simultaneous appeal to surrender agency and employ it to endorse the surrender is an affront to the reasoning that agency employs, but for most readers that affront is ignored for the simple reason that it is discouraged from rising to consciousness, just as Aquinas ignored it despite his love of rationality.
+In the story of Job, text and subtext twist and turn so that authority may be buttressed and trust sustained by the text, and reason soothed and Plato’s objections dismissed by subtext to discourage the reader from even considering revoking her trust.
+This simultaneous appeal to surrender agency and employ it to endorse the surrender is an affront to the reasoning that agency employs, but for most readers that affront is ignored because it is discouraged from rising to consciousness, just as Aquinas ignored it despite his own intense rationality.
 Anomaly only arises when desire is confronted as temptation to error.
-It remains buried until consensus shatters whether that consensus is cultural or within a single mind’s schema.
-Then trust and belief must shatter as well, and authority tumbles down.
+It remains buried until consensus shatters, whether that consensus is cultural or within a single mind’s schema.
+Then trust must shatter as well, and authority tumbles down.

-From Adam and Eve to the Resurrection and from Dante to Milton to Kierkegaard, defenders of divine authority also appeal to a divine justice that would be explicable by reason to avoid the slightest chance of challenge to that authority.
+From Adam and Eve to the Resurrection and from Dante to Milton, defenders of divine authority also appeal to a divine justice to avoid the slightest chance of challenge to authority.
 Sometimes, the two conflict as clearly as Plato’s question in The Euthyphro and sometimes they blend almost seamlessly as Milton’s attempt to “justify the ways of God to Man” or Thomas Aquinas’s incorporation of trust in authority with impressive rational argumentation.
 Yet even the existence of these appeals to differing warrants once brought to consciousness must be processed by the reasoning mind as anomaly because they require both an employment and a surrender of rational agency (see “The Tyranny of Rationality“).
-As Luther discovered, that awareness will have already begun the dissolution of trust or belief that transfers moral power to the thinking mind as an irrevocable shift.
+As Luther discovered, that awareness will have already begun the dissolution of trust and will end in a transfer of moral power to the thinking mind as an irrevocable shift.
 This was the birth of modernism and the reason it must always be suspicious of authority.